huonw/random-tests/README.md

 - larger variety of tests (currently just performs t-tests on a set of sample means and sample observations to check these are close to the expected values)
+- should probably use TestU01 and/or Diehard[er] instead of/as well as
+  hand-written pure Rust tests.